Mod-Bucket/Basic-Staples/README.txt

 		* Dragons drop all three pet seeds and treasures instead of clothing.(not 100% this is working.)

 	Autokitchen by NiccyNeko:
 		* Automated Recipes are in an experimental state.

+	auto baker/boiler/fryer/mixer/chopper:
+		* Automated Recipes are in an experimental state.

 **A partly supported mod might have some recipe conflicts with Basic Staples that have been patched out.
 Some items in the mod might be duplicates of Basic Staples items and the mod's recipes have been changed to produce or use Staples products.
 The mod may have ingredients that are unavailable for use with other mods.
 Mods that use Basic Staples might forget to include reactions for some of this mod's ingredients.